The Cultural Build

-The Token Engineering Commons is iterating on the work of Elinor Ostrom, who received a Nobel Prize in Economics for her analysis of economic governance in common pooled resources (CPRs).
+The Token Engineering Commons is iterating on the work of Elinor Ostrom, who received a Nobel Prize in Economics for her analysis of economic governance associated with common pooled resources (CPRs).
 She spent years evaluating the interactions between people and ecosystems and provided a framework that illustrates how groups of people throughout history have been able to effectively and sustainably manage a commons without the involvement of a central authority.

-1. Clearly defined boundaries.
+1. Clearly defined boundaries

 This principle recognizes the need to immediately define the boundaries of a Commons, and to specify those who are authorized to use it.
 This principle is often the first step to organizing collective action.
 In contrast to the ethos of decentralization as being depicted as a system that is completely open and accessible, the first principle by Ostrom emphasizes the importance of closing the initial boundaries of the system from “outsiders” who seek to benefit at the expense of the common resource.